 The Best Platforms to Live Stream Classes

-There are many platforms that are suitable for hosting and streaming your online lectures.
+There are many platforms that are suitable for hosting and streaming online lectures.
 You should choose a platform based on its ability to meet the specific needs of your institution.

 Here are a few of the online video hosting platforms that are best suited for broadcasting educational content for remote learning.